How to Provide Remote Live-Directed Sessions

 A funny one-liner we often hear from voice talent is that their job is to sit in a quiet room and talk to themselves all day.
 Yet, little do people know that that room could be filled with characters beyond our imagination.

-Voices features a vast pool of voice acting talent who are all equipped with studios that allow their clients to be ‘present’ during the recording session, no matter where their clients actually reside.
+Voices features a vast pool of voice acting talent who are all equipped with tools that allow their clients to be ‘present’ during the recording session, no matter where their clients actually reside.
 Not only is this beneficial for you as a client, but live-direction (well, good live-direction) is helpful for voice actors as well.
 If you tap into an actor’s studio, you can provide them with a clearer understanding of the read you’re looking for, and deliver your vision in far fewer takes.

 Let’s a look at some of the ways this can be accomplished, whether you live in different cities or across continents: